dougeby/IntuneDocs/intune-classic/deploy-use/plan-your-user-and-device-groups.md

 ---
 # required metadata

-title: Plan your user and device groups | Microsoft Docs
+title: Plan your user and device groups
 description: Plan groups to meet your organizational needs.
 keywords:
 author: sanchusa